gecko0307/electronvolt/README.md

 Tech details
 ------------
 The game features [its own graphics engine](https://github.com/gecko0307/dagon).
-It also uses [Newton Dynamics](http://newtondynamics.com/) for physics.
+It also uses [Newton Dynamics](http://newtondynamics.com/) for physics and [SoLoud](https://github.com/jarikomppa/soloud) for playing sound.

 The old version based on DGL engine can be found [here](https://github.com/gecko0307/electronvolt/tree/atrium_dgl).